Venyx Injury Law Logo Colorado personal injury firm lower fee

 You Get More From Your Case

-Most Colorado Springs personal injury attorneys charge 33-35% before litigation and 40% if your case goes to trial.
-VENYX charges less — because a lean, technology-driven practice doesn't need to overcharge you to survive.
+Most Colorado Springs personal injury attorneys charge a 33-35% standard fee and jump to 40-45% if they have to sue.
+Venyx charges a 29% standard fee and 33% if we have to sue.
+A lean, technology-driven practice doesn't need to overcharge you to survive.

 How long do I have to file a personal injury claim in Colorado Springs?